inanna-malick/akka-streams-example/README.md

         }
 ```

 So far, no processing has occurred.
 We've just described what we want to do.
-Now we create a starting flow of String names to which we append the Flow created in the previous steps, yielding a single `Source[Int]` that we can materialize and run.
+Now we create a starting flow of subreddit names to which we append the Flows created in the previous steps, yielding a single `Source[Int]` that we can materialize and run using foreach.

 ```scala
 def main(args: Array[String]): Unit = {